GreengageDB/greengage/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   Any indexes on the original table will not be created on the new table, unless the `INCLUDING INDEXES` clause is specified.

 :   `STORAGE` settings for the copied column definitions will be copied only if `INCLUDING STORAGE` is specified.
 The default behavior is to exclude `STORAGE` settings, resulting in the copied columns in the new table having type-specific default settings.
+Copied `STORAGE` settings include:

+    -   Table-wide append-optimized options such as `appendonly`, `orientation`, `checksum`, `compresslevel`, `compresstype`.
+    -   Column-specific `ENCODING` options.
+    -   Column-specific TOAST mode.

 :   Comments for the copied columns, constraints, and indexes will be copied only if `INCLUDING COMMENTS` is specified.
 The default behavior is to exclude comments, resulting in the copied columns and constraints in the new table having no comments.